aubreypwd/wpcs/README.md

 # wpcs

-Just a package you can install with either Composer or NPM and it will automatically install WordPress Coding Standards for:
+Just a package you can install with either Composer and/or NPM and it will automatically install WordPress Coding Standards for you:

+To get both PHP and JavaScript support, follow both of the steps below...

 ## PHP